muchomasfacil/FormByEmailBundle/README.md

 # FormByEmailBundle

+> Note this bundle works only with symfony >= 2.3.x

 Nothing new under the sun.
 This bundle just tryes to simplify sending your Symfony2 forms by email.
 It will help if you need to:
-- send forms by email (even if you use ajax)
+- send forms by email (even if you use ajax forms)
-- just send emails, setting sender and recipient data in an easy way
+- just send emails
+setting sender and recipient and other data in an easy way

 Here you have some [examples](./Resources/doc/examples).